magento/merchdocs/src/marketing/product-compare.md

 1. After a customer adds a product to a comparison list, the page displays a notification message.

-1. In the displayed top message notification, clicks the _comparison list_ link.
+1. In the displayed top message notification, click the _comparison list_ link.

    ![Compare Products Notification]({% link catalog/assets/notification-comparison-list.png %}){: .zoom}
    _Compare Products notification_